fabandrade88/fabandrade88/README.md

 - ⛑ I have almost 20 years of working in the process automation industry.
 - ☁ For the last 5 years, I've been working with cloud solutions.
 - 🖥 I decided to learn how to code when I realized OT is more and more inside IT.
-- 📕 My hobbies are playing drums and drawing - coding is also a sort of hobby.
+- 📕 My hobbies are playing drums and drawing - but coding can be considered a hobby too.
 - 🏝️ I am originally from 🇧🇷 but since 2016, I have been living in Europe.
 - 📍 I lived from 2016 to 2019 in Berlin 🇩🇪 and since 2009 I am in Basel 🇨🇭.